filviu/blog/content/posts/2009/2009-06-22-how-to-watermark-you-pictures-for-free.md

   - watermark

 ---
 Ever since I post pictures on the internet I searched for a way to watermark them.
 I am not paranoiac but I want others to respect my work.
-I used to use <a href="http://www.gimp.org/" target="_blank" rel="noopener">The GiMP</a> but that was slow, so I searched and discovered <a href="http://www.faststone.org/" target="_blank" rel="noopener">Fast Stone Image Viewer</a>.
+I used to use [Fast Stone Image Viewer](http://www.faststone.org/).
 It's fast, free for personal use and has an array of functions that can be applied in Batch Mode, many useful if you publish your pictures online.

 Here's a quick step by step: